whirvis/clusteral/README.md

 Note the contents of the first line.
-The first number is how many data points there are, the second number is how many dimensions each point has, and the third number is the number of true clusters. **Keep in mind that the true cluster is also one of the axes.** It is always the last axis of each point.
+The first number is how many data points there are, the second number is how many dimensions each point has, and the third number is the number of true clusters. **Keep in mind that the true cluster is also one of the axes!** It is always the last axis of each point.

 ## 📊 Running the Clustering Program